-The radiator filler cap is located on the right hand side of the engine under the hood.
-The capacity of the cooling system is 6 gallons when filled to a point about 11⁄2 inches below the top of the filler neck.
-When the car is delivered to the owner, the cooling system contains, in addition to the water and whatever anti-freeze is used, a small amount of a special inhibitor which gives the cooling liquid a milky appearance.
-This inhibitor has particular advantages in reducing foaming and retarding the formation of rust and scale, thus helping to keep the cooling system clean so that it will better perform its cooling action.
-It is not necessary to add the inhibitor each time water or anti-freeze is added.
+The radiator filler is located on the left hand side of the engine under the hood.
+The capacity of the cooling system is 7 gallons when filled to a point about 11⁄2 inches below the top of the filler neck.
+When the car is delivered to the owner the cooling system contains, in addition to the water and whatever anti-freeze is used, a small amount of a special oil which gives the cooling liquid a milky appearance.
+This oil has particular advantages in reducing foaming and retarding the formation of rust and scale, thus helping to keep the cooling system clean so that it will better perform its cooling action.
+It is not necessary to add the oil each time water or anti-freeze is added.
 Whenever the cooling system is drained and refilled, however, it is recommended that 1⁄2 of a pint (about 6 ounces) of a suitable inhibitor be added.
-Consult your Distributors or Dealer concerning the proper inhibitor to use.
+More than this should not be added as too much may result in foaming, defeating the purpose for which it is intended.
+See an Authorized Service Station for recommendations on the proper oil to use for this purpose.

-Fig. 36.
-The radiator filler cap is on the right hand side of the car under the hood.
+Fig. 37.
+The radiator filler cap is on the left hand side of the car under the hood.

 In freezing weather a suitable anti-freeze solution, such as those described on page 34, should be used.
-The inhibitor although it has no anti-freezing qualities in itself, will blend satisfactorily with any approved anti-freeze but should not be used with any solution already containing a similar inhibitor (see page 36).
-Allowances must, of course, be made when testing the cooling solution for the effect the inhibitor has on its specific gravity.
+The special oil, although it has no anti-freezing qualities in itself, will blend satisfactorily with any approved anti-freeze but should not be used with any solution already containing a similar inhibitor.
+(See page 36.)
+Allowances must, of course, be made when testing the cooling solution for the effect the special oil has on its specific gravity.

 Before the start of cold weather, the cooling system should be cleaned and thoroughly inspected to make sure all connections are tight.
-If the inhibitor is used, this cleaning will suffice for the entire year; otherwise it is advisable to clean it thoroughly every 6000 miles, using the reverse flow method which is standard at all Authorized Cadillac-La Salle Service Stations.
+If the special oil is used this cleaning will suffice for the entire year; otherwise it is advisable to clean it thoroughly every 6000 miles, using the reverse flow method which is standard at all Authorized Cadillac-La Salle Service Stations.